How To Build an Indoor Bunny Cage A 3-level condo with open top and bottom

 Dowels

-Step 4: Add Dowels
+Step 4: Add dowels

 Slip two dowels through the grids along the length of the cage.
 The dowels will prevent the bun's shelves from falling through.
 Where you put them depends on the shelf layout and door location.
 Mopsy contemplated a larger lower level and high door, but ended up settling on the layout shown in step 9.